HEUER Chronosplit Modules and Repairs

 Please note that the original Heuer Chronosplit displays are very old and fragile and realistically failure can happen.
 Faults on the LCD panel are fairly easy to determine and are often seen as "bleed" or discolouration.
 The LED display is more difficult to test as it has to be very carefully removed from its circuit board.
 Typical problems and faults that occur with the LED display are dead segments or whole digits, the root cause being broken wire bonds where de-lamination (splitting) between the substrate and epoxy lens happens.
 If your displays successfully pass removal and testing they can be used for the Rawsar H2a module otherwise my other modules (the H2b or H2c) can prospectively be better options.

-Once complete the H2a module will function and look exactly as the original Heuer Cal 100 Chronosplit module with the added bonus of greater reliability.
+Once complete the H2a module will function and look exactly like the original Heuer Cal 100 Chronosplit module with the bonus of greater reliability.

 If the repair is not successful at this point, I then move to Stage 3.
 The H2b Module.